 - Relief of the area; people prefer in areas which are have gentle slopes and tend to avoid settling in areas which have steep slopes due to difficult in establishing infrastructure and thin soil found in the steep slopes.
 Also people tend to avoid settling in flat areas susceptible to flooding.
 For in Katumba Songwe in Kyela people avoid to settle due to floods from river Kiwira

-- Climatic condition; areas which have adequate rainfall tend to have high growth of settlement due to high agricultural production while areas which experience low rain fall tend to have low growth of settlement due to shortage of water and poor agricultural production
+- Climatic condition; areas that have adequate rainfall tend to have high growth of settlement due to high agricultural production while areas that experience low rain fall tend to have low growth of settlement due to shortage of water and poor agricultural production

 - Government policy; government can affect the growth of settlement by forcing people to settle in certain area or persuade people to settle in certain area by supplying social services and other incentives.
 Also government policy affect settlement growth through town and land use planning.
 For example there has been a rapid growth of settlement in kinyerezi area on the outskirt of Dar es salaam city due to government decision to allocate that land to settlement and supplying social services